 American Hydrotech – we can assist you through the process.

 What you view as a simple question may reveal much more to us that you may need to know.
-It may lead to more questions that you had not though of.
+It may lead to more questions that you had not thought through.
 Go ahead and ask.
 We look forward to helping you out.

 It would be helpful to have some basic information if you can.

-Or, if you prefer, send us an e-mail with any attachments that may be helpful, firstname.lastname@example.org , or give us a call at 800-334-0227 and our staff will connect you with a representative that can help you out.
+Or, if you prefer, send us an e-mail with any attachments that may be helpful, email@example.com , or give us a call at 302-454-0361 or 800-334-0227 and our staff will connect you with a representative that will help you.